 - Certificate of Entitlement (COE).
 Lasting for 10 years, it’s a licence that gives you the right to register, own and drive a car in Singapore.
 Since it’s market-driven, COE prices can fluctuate dramatically.
 In times of high car demand, the COE has spike dramatically, which in turn cause prices of cars to increase.
 Eugh, it’s a vicious cycle.
 However, it works both ways, and has been known to dip to more affordable levels, too.
 You can check out the most recent COE bids here.
 It can run in excess of $50k, often costing more than the car itself!

 - Road tax.
 Yep, more tax.
 Every registered vehicle in Singapore must have valid road tax.
 You need to renew it every six to 12 months, and it’s calculated based on the engine capacity of your car.

 - Electronic Road Pricing (ERP).
 Now comes the driving part… and that will also cost you!
-ERP is a system of electronic road tolls, and they increase during peak hours.
-All cars have internal units installed with a cash card to automatically pay tolls and car-parking charges.
+ERP is a system of electronic road tolls that increase during peak hours.
+All cars have internal units installed with a cash card to automatically pay tolls and car parking charges.
 You’ll need to keep it regularly topped up to avoid fines!
 You can also register for backend payment services for ease.